What is REM sleep?

 People enter REM sleep within the first 90 minutes of falling asleep and, as the sleep cycle repeats throughout the night, REM sleep occurs several times nightly.
-It accounts for approximately 20-25 percent of an adult's sleep cycle, and over 50 percent of an infant's.
+It accounts for approximately 20 to 25 percent of an adult's sleep cycle, and over 50 percent of an infant's.

 Most dreams occur during REM sleep, and it is thought to play a role in learning, memory, and mood.